manifoldfrs/doc-classifier/docs/frontend_setup.md

 ```

 These examples provide a starting point for implementing the frontend components.
 The complete implementation would include additional components for job management, navigation, and dashboard visualizations.

-## Conclusion

-This document provides a comprehensive guide for implementing a React TypeScript frontend for the HeronAI Document Classifier.
-Following these guidelines will result in a modern, user-friendly interface that showcases the capabilities of the classification service while providing a smooth user experience.

-For further assistance or to discuss specific implementation details, please use the "L" hotkey to open a discussion on UI scope.